 Cook Pasta and Toast Ciabatta

-Add pasta to boiling water and cook until al dente, 7-9 minutes.
+Once water is boiling, add pasta and cook until al dente, 7-9 minutes.

 While pasta cooks, place ciabatta pieces on prepared baking sheet and toss with 1 Tbsp. olive oil.